BabkinAV/contactme/README.md

  - Authorization and new user registration;
  - Create, read, update, delete of contacts
- - Full-text search of the condtacts
+ - Full-text search of the contacts
  - Store the contacts on express database (Backend code:[https://github.com/BabkinAV/fake-server](https://github.com/BabkinAV/fake-server))

  ## Tech used / dependencies